paulsboutique3d/paulsboutique3d-kb/m41a/assembly-remington.md

 ![](images/8a98bd8cb77f8200577b7facaaad3133.png)

 Add both barrels in
-* Glue the lower barrel in with CA or super glue
+* Glue the lower barrel in with CA or super glue. <br>
   The upper barrel is NOT glued in

 ![](images/e2e34d101400be9492abbc4e4e0bed5f.png)